Brain Mechanisms of Pain & Health Lab

 What We Do

 The subjective experience of pain is multidimensional and is modulated and constructed by a constellation of interactions between sensory, cognitive, and affective factors, rendering the treatment of clinical pain challenging and often a financial burden.
 The central objective of our research is to identify the specific mechanisms supporting the cognitive regulation of pain and health.
 We also are primarily focused on assessing the processes supporting cost-effective, non-pharmaocological approaches to pain relief such as mindfulness meditation.
 We combine validated psychophysical, psychological, pharmacologic, and neuroimaging methodologies to best determine how cognitive techniques such as placebo, mindfulness meditation, expectations, beliefs, and other cognitive manipulations impact experimentally-induced and clinical pain.

-May, 2014 ~ Fadel's 2014 Mitchell Max Award talk at the NIH.
+May, 2014 ~ Fadel's 2014 Mitchell Max Award talk at the NIH (fourth video).